 How does the electorate perceive the question?

-The ‘Yes’ camp put the question as Scotland vs. Westminster and seek to paint Westminster, and the likes of David Cameron, as the enemy.
-Meanwhile, the ‘Better Together’ team say that the question is not about choosing between two states but about choosing between one or both.
+The ‘Yes’ camp frame the question as Scotland vs. Westminster and paint Westminster, and the likes of David Cameron, as the enemy.
+Meanwhile, the ‘Better Together’ team argue that the question is not about choosing between two states but about choosing between one or both.
 Though through the electorate’s eyes the spectrum of options from Scotland the brand to both Scottish and British brands is probably greater.
-Where perceptions lie is key to winning hearts and minds.
+Where perceptions lie is key to electoral success.

 What are the benefits of Scottish Independence?

 Establishing the benefits or disbenefits of Scottish independence is difficult as much is unknown.
 Financial management has been centre-stage, with the ‘Yes’ campaign playing up the benefits of the oil reserves.
 While ‘Better Together’ stress the ability of the UK to offer longer term financial stability.
 Both sides also espouse the benefits of their causes, and the negatives of the other.
 The ‘Yes’ campaign manifesto offers a costed and credible plan though ‘Better Together’ disagree.

 At the most rational level, some studies have shown that voters will vote for what they do not want to lose, as much as what they hope to gain (7).
 Which is why spreading fear, uncertainty and doubt is a strategy employed by both sides to ‘diss’ the other.

 Our experience is that emotional arguments are more likely to hold sway.
 These are more deep-rooted than price/value arguments.
 For example, at the most simple level, Scottish independence gives Scotland greater control.
-The challenge for the ’Yes’ campaign is to make this a meaningful benefit and convince the electorate that they can be relied on if vested with ‘more’ control.
+Thus the challenge for the ’Yes’ campaign is to make this a meaningful benefit and convince the electorate that they can be relied on if granted ‘more’ control.